- 3 ½ cups super-fine blanched almond flour (such as Bob's Red Mill)

 Bake for 30 minutes, or until the muffins are deep golden brown on the top and spring back lightly when pressed gently in the center.
 Immediately turn the muffins onto a wire rack to cool.
 Muffins taste best enjoyed day of, but they will keep well in an airtight container for up to 2 days, or in the refrigerator for up to 4 days.

-If you want to ensure the muffins are gluten-free, choose a gluten-free oat flour.
+Note: To ensure the muffins are gluten-free, choose a gluten-free oat flour.